Billy's Dad Is a Fudge-Packer!

 Billy's Dad is a Fudge-Packer! is a 2004 American black-and-white short comedy film written and directed by Jamie Donahue in her first non-acting effort.
 It is a parody of the 1950s social guidance films, and depicts the life of a boy learning about adulthood in a traditional family.
 The apparently innocent account of family life in the 1950s is loaded with sexual innuendo.
 It was made by production company POWER UP.

 Plot

 Billy is a boy who has to decide what he will do with his life.
+He can't decide between a cowboy or a policeman.
+His father also suggests an Indian and construction worker.
+All four of these are characters in the Village People.
 His father works at the candy factory as a "fudge packer" (which is modern slang for a man who performs homosexual anal sex) and "has several men under him".
 His mother is visited by a short, mannish woman who knows how to please the local housewives.
 His sister is preparing to be a good wife, and in almost every shot is moving a phallic object to her mouth.